ucla-imls-open-sci/ucla-imls-open-sci.github.io/cfp.md

 ---
 layout: page
-title: Call for Proposals: Lessons for Librarians in Open Science Principles and Methods
+title: "Call for Proposals: Lessons for Librarians in Open Science Principles and Methods"
 background: grey
 ---